Get the best rates on commercial insurance for your small business

 To arrive at a property coverage amount, calculate how much equipment, inventory, and other property your business owns, then decide how much liability coverage is necessary.
 This amount will vary.
 A small florist shop, for example, probably doesn't need as much coverage as a medium-sized manufacturing company does.

 Just make sure your liability coverage is substantial.
 Many experts recommend at least $2-$5 million.
-Talk to one of our commercial insurance specialists to determine how much coverage your business needs.
+Talk to a commercial insurance specialist to determine how much coverage your business needs.

 How can I have a hassle-free claims experience?